 The Bureau's position regarding confidentiality in immunity situations differs from its approach to confidentiality in other circumstances.
-Outside of the immunity context, the Bureau will not seek the consent of a party to disclose information if it believes that disclosure is necessary for the "administration and enforcement" of the Act.
+Outside of the immunity context, the Bureau will not seek the consent of a party to disclose information if it believes that disclosure is necessary for the 'administration and enforcement' of the Act.
+Similarly, the Bureau will not share information provided by an immunity applicant with foreign antitrust enforcement agencies without an express waiver from the applicant, which it will usually request.
 This difference in approach demonstrates the importance accorded by the Bureau to immunity applications.
-However, this special protection only applies to immunity applicants who are "first in" and does not assist cartel participants who may come forward subsequently to cooperate.
+However, this special protection only applies to immunity applicants who are 'first in' and does not assist cartel participants who may come forward subsequently to cooperate.

 Even if a party does not qualify for full immunity for prosecution, it still may be able to obtain more lenient treatment in terms of reduction in penalty.
-Currently, the Bureau employs a loosely case-driven, ad hoc approach to "leniency".
-However as part of the review of its immunity program, the Bureau intends to develop a general programme setting out the basis for which it will recommend "leniency" for parties that do not qualify for full immunity.
+As noted above, the Bureau currently employs a loosely case-driven, ad hoc approach to 'leniency'.
+However, it is in the process of developing guidelines which should be released for consultation in 2008.